gittyFlx/IB-SCC-Reader/README.md

-# IB-SCC-Reader
-Interactive Brokers Security Code Card Reader
+# Interactive Brokers Security Code Card Reader

 What does it do?
   During login to IB, it speeds up the tedious task of looking up the